pandas-dev/pandas/doc/source/getting_started/intro_tutorials/01_table_oriented.rst

 {{ header }}

-What kind of data does Pandas handle?
+What kind of data does pandas handle?
 =====================================

 .. raw:: html